Bankers Cat, Leeds

 0113 440 7998

-The pub has a row of four-seater booths, Irish style, on the left side and a narrower wood-panelled seating area on the right leading to a wider corner compartment with a wonderful stained glass window (photos 3 & 4).
+The pub has a row of four-seater booths, Irish style, on the left side and a narrower wood-panelled lounge area on the right.
+This leads to a wider corner compartment with a wonderful stained glass window.
 The window was not part of the old bank but is a replica of an Edward Burne Jones window at the brewery’s first home, Thornbridge Hall, created specially for the pub.
-Downstairs the old bank vault is now a pair of comfortable small rooms, still with a large steel door and a safe (photo 2).
+Downstairs the old bank vault is now a pair of comfortable small rooms, still with a large steel door and a safe.

 Pub Website